More live events have transitioned online. This post explores how to host an online conference.

 Now that you’ve announced that the conference will be moved, you’ll need to make some adjustments for the format of your event.
 A regular conference will usually have main-stage speakers and smaller programs for panels and Q&A’s.
 There can even be some personalized training sessions, and booths to display new technology.
 To explore solutions for these challenges we spoke to Yieldify’s VP of marketing, Hannah Stewart.

-The best way to capture the feeling of a live event is to use a mix of technologies.
+The best way to capture the feeling of a live event is to use a mix of technologies for your online events.
 At Yieldify, they concentrated on recreating the networking experience with a dedicated slack workspace for their guests.
 The workspace, Tomorrow Society, housed multiple channels where guests could interact with speakers, share opinions and meet. “we had nearly 1,000 messages exchanged during the course of the event and the community continues to grow strong.”

 In addition, it’s possible to blend webinar software and video conferencing software in your strategy.
 If the sessions are one-to-many, meaning there are few presenters broadcasting to many attendees, webinars are the way to go.
 Webinars can be used for product showcases, keynote addresses, and even live panels.